typetron/typetron.org/frontend/angular.md

 description: getting started with angular frontend
 ---

+### Using Typetron with Angular

 Typetron is a batteries-included framework, meaning that it provides tools to not only create backend app but also help you develop and link the backend with your frontend as easy as possible.
+In this section we will create a blank app that uses Typetron on the backend and Angular on the frontend.

+These two apps will share source code between them, things like [Models](/docs/models), used to typehint the backend responses and [Forms](/docs/forms), used to typehint and build forms with their validation.

 In order to get started with Typetron and Angular make sure you have the necessary prerequisites on your machine: